Nancy Drew is a great mystery game for children and adults alike... Too bad there are some moments that makes the audience uneasy.

 #11 Curse Of Blackmoor Manor

-This is also one of the only things in the game that can't be explained away by the actions of the culprit or Linda.
+- This is also one of the only things in the game that can't be explained away by the actions of the culprit or Ethel.
 It just happens.
 Though, considering the Penvellyns are a family half-filled with Gadgeteer Geniuses, many of whom integrated their contributions into the manor itself including moving statues already, the truth isn't necessarily supernatural.

 #13 Last Train to Blue Moon Canyon